Defending Democracy

 Lewes Climate Hub, 32 High Street, BN7 2LU, FREE

-With democratic representation is under threat around the world, our own county elections taking place in May, and local government across Sussex set to undergo a radical overhaul, we explore the roots of democracy in the UK and action to safeguard everyone’s right to a voice.
+With democratic representation under threat around the world, our own county elections taking place in May, and local government across Sussex set to undergo a radical overhaul, we explore the roots of democracy in the UK and action to safeguard everyone’s right to a voice.

 Battle of Lewes: England’s first fight for democracy?